 I thought maybe it was jetlag, but as the days pressed on it seemed like the longest jetlag in history.
 And then it occurred to me, what if nothing’s “up?”
 Maybe I’m just having a few days where my mind, body, and spirit are processing through some things beyond my understanding?
 Maybe that’s all there is to it?
 Maybe it’s ok to be doing everything “right” and still have a few days where I don’t feel amazing?
 Maybe I just need to chill out, stop trying to find the problem, keep doing what I’m doing, and just let this pass in it’s own time?

 Whether it’s traffic, rude people, or just being in an inexplicably bad mood, so much of what comprises happiness is being able to ride the wave of the day-to-day bulls***.
-Many people think that happiness is about avoiding challenges, but it’s actually about learning to navigate challenges from a more centered place.
+Many people think that happiness is about avoiding challenges, but it’s actually about coaching ourselves to navigate challenges from a more centered place.
 In order to do that, we sometimes have to allow ourselves a little more space and time to feel those feelings, let them go and get on with our lives.

 For me, giving myself space this past week has meant journaling and meditating, allowing myself time to cry or be angry while also reminding myself of the things I’m grateful for, and spending a bit more time alone, so as not to inadvertently cuss out and offend the people I care about.
 I also keep reminding myself that everything is temporary, and all I have to do is successfully navigate this wave of unease because an easier wave is sure to be rolling along soon.
+It’s all about your mindset.

 Have a beautiful week!